igorcrevar/cardano-wallet-tx/README.md

 # cardano-wallet-tx
 A Go wrapper around the Cardano CLI that offers the following features:
-- Create wallets/addresses
+- Create simple wallets (signing/verifying keys) and addresses
-- Create multisig addresses
+- Create multisig addresses via policy script
 - Create transactions
-- Single transaction signing or multi-witness transaction signing
+- Transaction hash signing and assembling signatures into the final transaction
-- Query UTXOs, slot, protocol parameters, and submit transactions
-- Optionally query UTXOs, slot, protocol parameters, and submit transactions with Blockfrost
+- Query UTXOs, slot, protocol parameters, and submit transactions with Blockfrost or CLI

 Note: It only supports simple money transfer transactions; there is no functionality for smart contracts, etc.